-Josh from Bel Air, Maryland asked: “Last year (I think it was in January 2013) you tweeted about how much you love commas.
+Josh from Bel Air, Maryland asks, “Last year (I think it was in January 2013), you tweeted about how much you love commas.
 Could you expand what you meant by this tweet: ‘I love commas.
 No punctuation mark is more useful in helping a reader know how you want your sentences to be read.’”
 And it should be noted that your tweet had no commas.

-So rescue.
-Be nice to your reader.
+So be nice to your reader.
 Help your reader.

-So when I am writing I think about the comma as a humble little servant ready at any moment to make my pauses clear and, thus, make my meaning understood.
-So the rule, I have one rule for commas.
-The rule I follow is this.
-The comma signifies a pause in thought so as to avoid confusion.
+So when I am writing, I think about the comma as a humble, little servant, ready at any moment to make my pauses clear, and, thus, make my meaning understood.
+I have one rule for commas.
+The rule I follow is this: The comma signifies a pause in thought so as to avoid confusion.
 That is my rule.
-Given that rule I use it wherever it is needed.
+Given that rule, I use it wherever it is needed.
 I don’t care what anybody else says.
 I am going to use a comma if I can help my reader not confuse himself about my intention.

-So, conclusion.
-For love’s sake and for understanding’s sake and for beauty’s sake, I love this little servant, the comma.
+So, for love’s sake and for understanding’s sake and for beauty’s sake, I love this little servant, the comma.